Here Comes That Day

 "Here Comes That Day" is a song co-written and recorded by Siouxsie, for her 2007 solo album Mantaray.
 It was released as the album's second single in the UK on 29 October 2007.
 It was critically acclaimed upon release.

-Music, release and critical reception
+Music, release, critical reception and pop culture

-The song was described by music critics as "pop noir", a "Shirley Bassey-strut", a "brass-festooned swagger", "moody and sultry jazz-tinged number" and a "brassy, withering put-down of some unfortunate, sniveling weasel, whose duplicity is exposed in no short order".
+The song was described by music critics as "pop noir", a "Shirley Bassey-strut", a "brass-festooned swagger", a "moody and sultry jazz-tinged number" and a "brassy, withering put-down of some unfortunate, sniveling weasel, whose duplicity is exposed in no short order".